KrupaPanchal2527/KrupaPanchal2527/README.md

 If you have any app or project idea (even a Todo app with a twist will work), I'm down to talk about it.

-If you want to reach out to me for any doubts, issues - feel free to drop a message.
+If you want to reach out to me for any doubts, issues, suggestion - feel free to drop a message.
 I will try my best to help you out.

 💬: You can contact me at krupapanchal2527@gmail.com, or message me on [LinkedIn](https://www.linkedin.com/in/krupa-panchal-80022514b).